-Ms. Decaire was recognized by The Best Lawyers in America® in 2018 for Commercial Litigation.
+Ms. Decaire was recognized by The Best Lawyers in America® in 2018 and 2019 for Commercial Litigation.

 B/E Aerospace and Zodiac Aerospace are fierce competitors in the market for aircraft interiors, including lavatories.
 B/E and Zodiac have been engaged in a series of messy disputes regarding their competing lavatories.
 One of those disputes concerns a B/E patent to a lavatory with a curved forward wall purportedly allowing airlines to squeeze more seats onto airplanes.
 Our team scored a victory for Zodiac, convincing the Patent Trial and Appeal Board in an inter partes review proceeding to invalidate 29 of the 33 challenged claims.